-If your website doesn’t have the ability to generate blog posts, it might be time to think about getting a new one – you can check-out our deal for small business websites with integrated blogging HERE.
+If your website doesn’t have the ability to generate blog posts, it might be time to think about getting a new one – you can check-out our websites with integrated blogging HERE.

 The key to a successful blog is great content.
 Writing a blog telling the world how wonderful your company is will bore the pants of people and you won’t get very far.
 Instead, why not offer free advice in your area of expertise?
 A number of well written, informative posts on a blog can increase your credibility and attract people who have a problem that needs solving.

 Let’s image you own a catering company.
 You could post some ideas for low-cost buffets or menus for a wedding.
 If your business is local, be sure to include lots of keywords relating to your local area so that search engines will give relevance to your blog when people search for ‘caterers in London’ or wherever you’re situated.
 At the end of every post you make on your blog, be sure to include a strong ‘call to action’, your contact number and an invitation for people to contact you for more advice.

 Tip Three – Email your friends: Get busy with some free viral marketing